 BOE's worst policy leak of 21st century tests regime of secrecy

-The Sun newspaper's Nov 5 scoop on the BOE's plans for a bigger-then-expected expansion of quantitative easing (QE) that day, headlined with the exact outcome that transpired, shines an uncomfortable light on the institution's practice of taking such decisions and then sleeping on them before they're announced.
+The Sun newspaper's Nov 5 scoop on the BOE's plans for a bigger-then-expected expansion of quantitative easing (QE) that day, headlined with the exact outcome that transpired, shines an uncomfortable light on the institution's practice of taking such decisions and then sleeping on them before they are announced.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg